The Ultimate Guide to Caring for “”Bamboo”” Plants

 • Monitor for pests and diseases, as warmer weather can attract unwanted visitors.

-• Water more frequently during hot spells to prevent stress.
+• Water more frequently during hot spells to prevent stress on the plant.

 Fall Care